SamPrewitt/SamPrewitt.github.io/README.md

 This page is open source.
 Commit changes to the test branch as necessary.

 ### Licensing
-MIT License.
 Cannondale is a registered Trademark of Dorel Industries.
+This page may be used under the MIT License.

 _______________________________________________
 For questions email <prewittsr@appstate.edu>